bhk/scam/reference.md

 [Manifest function]

-Syntax:

     (apply LAMBDA VEC)

-Call LAMBDA, passing as arguments the mebers of the vector VEC.
+Call LAMBDA, passing as arguments the members of the vector VEC.

 Example: